hertze/Halation/README.md

 2. The bloom (halo radius), from `1` to `100`.

-3. The amount of green in the inner halation. `0` results in pure red and `255` in pure yellow.
+3. The amount of green added to the inner halation. `0` results in pure red and `255` in pure yellow.

 4. The contrast of the halo, from `1` to `30`.